ynugen/ynugen/README.md

 ## Hi there 👋
-My name is Amy :) I’m a Computer Science student at the University of Melbourne with a passion for software development and design.
-Proficient in Java, C, Python and JavaScript, I thrive on building ☁️ imaginative, 👀 creative solutions to real-world challenges.
-Whether through code, web development, or creating impactful graphics for student organisations, I bring creativity and collaboration to every project.
-A people person at heart, I excel in team environments, and I am driven by innovation and continuous growth!

 I'm a computer science student at the University of Melbourne passionate about software development and design ✨.
 Proficient in Java, C, Python, Javascript, Typescript and CSS/HTML, I love challenging myself to create innovative tech-driven products and things that I find cool 🆒😎 :) Whether through code 👩‍💻, web development, game-making 🕹️, or creating impactful graphics 💅 for student organisations, I bring creativity and collaboration 🤝 to every project 💪.
+I'm a people person at heart and excel in team environments and am driven by innovation and continuous growth!

 ### 📝 Ongoing Projects ✍️
 I'm currently working on: